Two Reasons to Swarm

 A Source of Bees

 Swarming is not bad!
-As a beekeeper, swarming bees can be an excellent source of bees when looking to establish a new hive.
+As a beekeeper, a swarm can be an excellent source of bees when looking to establish a new hive.
 Catching a swarm is one of beekeeping’s most exciting and satisfying steps and it is important for the beekeeper to realize the opportunity here.

 For the layman, a swarm of bees is sometimes a terrifying thought, even though that concern is generally overstated.
 Around the country, beekeepers promote “swarm catching” services.
 Given that the end result may be a new colony – for free or even for a small profit – it’s something of a win-win, when done for the right reasons.